310mc/https-310mc.github.io-tl/source/_posts/feature_scout/ties_of_an_index_finger.md

 {% endbubble %}

 {% bubble Subaru %}
-I’m guessing your left hand’s what got hurt?
+I’m guessing it’s your left hand?
 Show me, I’ll treat your wound as thanks for finding the nail clipper for me.
 {% endbubble %}

 {% bubble Chiaki worried %}